-Terri-Ann M. Bennett, MD, Director of Recruitment and Retention for Diversity Affairs
+Terri-Ann M. Bennett, MD, Director of Recruitment and Retention for Diversity Affairs (she/her/hers)

-Dr. Bennett is an Assistant Clinical Professor in the Department of Obstetrics and Gynecology and has been a faculty member at NYU Grossman School of Medicine since 2017.
-She obtained her medical degree from the University of Miami Miller School of Medicine and completed both her residency in obstetrics and gynecology and a maternal–fetal medicine fellowship at NYU Langone Health.
-As a core member of our faculty and the clinical team that offers maternal–fetal care services, Dr. Bennett received the Fellows Teaching Award in 2017, and is a noted expert in the areas of health disparities and pregnancy-related maternal mortality.
+Dr. Bennett is an assistant clinical professor in the Department of Obstetrics and Gynecology and has been a faculty member at NYU Langone since 2017.
+She obtained her medical degree from the University of Miami Miller School of Medicine and completed both her residency in obstetrics and gynecology and a maternal–fetal medicine fellowship at NYU Grossman School of Medicine.
+As a core member of our faculty and the clinical team that offers maternal–fetal care services, Dr. Bennett received the Fellows Teaching Award in 2017 and is a noted expert in the areas of health disparities and pregnancy-related maternal mortality.
 She helps lead efforts to enhance the recruitment and retention of diverse faculty across NYU Langone.

 In addition to her role as interim director, Tiffany is also program manager, training and professional development, for the Office of Diversity Affairs.
 Tiffany is an educator and advocate specializing in the development and facilitation of curricula for diversity and inclusion, health equity, and LGBTQ+ health for undergraduate and graduate medical education programming, including the Health Disparities and Gender and Health Selectives, as well as Safe Zone: Med training.
 She works closely with students and faculty on research and quality improvement projects related to LGBTQ+ health and serves on the LGBTQ Council.
 Contact her at email@example.com.

 Sonille supports the Office of Diversity Affairs’ leadership and provides logistical and processing coordination for our programs, events, activities, communications, and bookkeeping.

 Camila Solis, Program Associate, Science and Technology Entry Program (she/her/hers)